blacree/DevOps-Scripts/README.md

         - accesskey : Set your accesskey as an environment variable in the "configuration" tab of your lambda function.
 Change this value to restrict access.
         - versiondetails : This query parameter takes the current version (semantic verion) which is separated by a Boolean incrementer determiner
         (Ex: 4.1.0|false.false.true) and returns a new semantic version.
-The incrementation is performed from right to left (i.e from patch to major)
+The incrementation is performed from left to right (i.e from major to patch)

     URL schema:
     https://<LAMBDA_FUNCTION_URL>?accesskey={accesskey}&versiondetails={versiondetails}